Whipped, cushiony cream that calms dryness, restores the skin barrier, and leaves a healthy, dewy finish.

 Is Drunk Elephant Lala Retro Whipped Cream good for acne-prone skin?

-It can work if your skin is acne-prone but dehydrated, especially if acne treatments have left you dry.
+It can work if skin is acne-prone but dehydrated, especially if acne treatments have left it dry.
 That said, this is still a rich cream.
-If you clog easily or dislike any heavy finish, use a small amount at night first and patch test before making it a daily moisturizer.
+If clogging happens easily or any heavy finish is unappealing, use a small amount at night first and patch test before making it a daily moisturizer.

 Is Lala Retro better than Protini?